 1996 Frontiers in Bioscience released the inaugural issue.

 1996 Frontiers in Bioscience has been indexed by Scopus.

 1996 Frontiers in Bioscience has been indexed by PubMed.

 1997 Frontiers in Bioscience has been indexed by SCIE.

 2002 Frontiers in Bioscience received its first Impact Factor 3.063.

 2009 Frontiers in Bioscience was renamed Frontiers in Bioscience-Landmark.

-IMR Press will insert the following note in the footer of the first page of the published text:
+IMR Press will insert the following note on the first page of the published text:

 © Year The Author(s).
 Published by IMR Press.
 This is an open access article under the CC BY 4.0 license.